stevenhair/potential-hipster/README.md

 # potential-hipster

-Search a domain for email addresses.
+Email address scraper for Python 3.
 Note that pages are not rendered, so any data loaded via javascript will not be searched.

-Also note that there is currently a [bug in openssl which may prevent pages loaded over https to be processed]( https://bugs.launchpad.net/ubuntu/+source/openssl/+bug/965371).
+Also note that there is currently a [bug in openssl which may prevent pages from being loaded over https]( https://bugs.launchpad.net/ubuntu/+source/openssl/+bug/965371).

 ## Dependencies

+Python 3 is required for this package.
+It is currently incompatible with Python 2.

 All dependencies are listed in requirements.txt and can be installed by running